Ale-JRD/Trads/content/post/index-T1.md

 Everything.

-「However… if we use tactics like we did earlier, we might manage a temporary “win”.
+“However… if we use tactics like we did earlier, we might manage a temporary “win”.
 But… unless we can completely destroy whatever critical part of Ars exists, that win would just be nullified by his regeneration.
-And even as he regenerates… he’ll continue fighting.」
+And even as he regenerates… he’ll continue fighting.”

 Even if he’s reduced to just chunks of flesh— He’ll keep moving.

 Evolving.

-「…What a headache.」
+“…What a headache.”

-「Yeah.」
+“Yeah.”

 We can’t find any way to deal with him.

-「The true core being in the remaining torso, there’s such a possibility but…」
+“The true core being in the remaining torso, there’s such a possibility but…”

-「…Hmm.」
+“…Hmm.”

 I weakly agree with Gio, but there’s no argument from him.